himbeles/mac-device-connect-daemon/README.md

 ## Building the stream handler

-The stream handler is universal (no need to adapt) and can be built on a Mac (with xcode installed):
+The stream handler is universal (no need to adapt) and can be built on a Mac (with xcode installed).

 ```
-gcc -framework Foundation -o xpc_set_event_stream_handler xpc_set_event_stream_handler.m
+swift build --configuration release --package-path XPCEventStreamHandler
 ```

-Let's place it into `/usr/local/bin`, like the main executable for the daemon.
+Let's place the build product `handle-xpc-event-stream` into `/usr/local/bin`, like the main executable for the daemon.

 ```
-cp xpc_set_event_stream_handler /usr/local/bin/
+cp -f ./XPCEventStreamHandler/.build/release/handle-xpc-event-stream /usr/local/bin/handle-xpc-event-stream
 ```

 The stream handler is also compiled via a [Github Action](https://github.com/himbeles/mac-device-connect-daemon/actions?query=workflow%3A%22Compile+Handler%22) on every commit.